cerner/terra-core/packages/terra-action-footer/docs/README.md

 # Terra Action Footer

-The Terra Action Footer is a footer bar that contains two sockets, start and end, to place items in the form of buttons and hyperlinks used to perform actions.
+The terra-action-footer component is a footer bar that contains two sockets, start and end, to place items in the form of buttons and hyperlinks used to perform actions.
+If no actions are provided, the footer bar defaults to a 10px equivalent height and maintains the top border.

 ## Getting Started